HPEEzmeral/spark-on-k8s/charts/spark-hs-2.4.7/README.md

 ```

 ### S3
-This example assumes that there is minio server with created bucket apps bucket and spark/tenanname folders inside bucket.
+This example assumes that there is minio server with created bucket folders inside bucket.
 Spark-HS server pod will not start
 if S3 configuration is wrong.
 ```shell script
 helm install -f ./spark-hs-chart/values.yaml spark-hs-sampletenant ./spark-hs-chart/ \